canalplus/rx-player/doc/architecture/buffers/index.md

 To do so, it creates the right ``PeriodBuffer``s depending on the current conditions.
-For more informations on it, you can look at [the BufferOrchestrator documentation](./buffer_orchestrator.md).
+For more information on it, you can look at [the BufferOrchestrator documentation](./buffer_orchestrator.md).